You will need a licence from the council to erect scaffolding on the public highway

 The following fees must be submitted with your application:

-The bond will be refunded after the completion of work, providing there are no damage to the enclosed public land.
+There is a bond payment of £50 per square metre on enclosed highway.
+We will call you for the bond deposit, to be paid by credit or debit card).
+The bond will be refunded after the completion of work, providing there is no damage to the enclosed public land.

 If you already hold a licence and would like to extended it, you will need to submit your payment and provide the new dates.